Mimickal/Sentinel/README.md

 # Commands

+These commands can be used by anybody in your server with the "Ban Members" permission.

 **Note:** Sentinel does not include a `/ban` command because Discord already has one built in.
 That command _can_ accept raw user IDs (even though its UI implies otherwise).

 - `/config alert-channel <channel>` - Sets the channel to output ban alerts to.
 This defaults to your server's system alert channel, if it has one.